Mohawk Nation

 Many Mohawk communities have two sets of chiefs that exist in parallel and are in some sense rivals.
 One group are the hereditary chiefs nominated by clan matriarchs in the traditional fashion; the other are elected chiefs with whom the Canadian and US governments usually deals exclusively.

 Since the 1980s, Mohawk politics have been driven by factional disputes over gambling.
 Both the elected chiefs and the controversial Warrior Society have encouraged gaming as a means of ensuring tribal self-sufficiency on the various reserves/reservations, while traditional chiefs have opposed gaming on moral grounds and out of fear of corruption and organized crime.
-Such disputes have also been associated with religious divisions: the traditional chiefs are often associated with the Longhouse tradition, while Warrior Society has attacked that religion in favour of the pre-Longhouse Old tradition.

 Meanwhile, the elected chiefs have tended to be associated (though in a much looser and general way) with democratic values.
 The Government of Canada who ruled the Indians imposed English school and separated families to place children in english boarding school.
 Mohawks like in other tribes have lost their native language and many left the reserve to mesh with the English Canadian culture.